whosonfirst/go-whosonfirst-external/README.md

 overture://parquet/places
 ```

-_As of this writing the Foursquare iterator only emits the id, name and geometry Overture Data properties._
+_As of this writing the Overture iterator only emits the id, name and geometry Overture Data properties._

 ## DuckDB